khalid-hussain/shaheen/chap15.md

 the flame of his life is flickering.
 He is waiting for you.
 He wants to say something to you."

-Moosa said, "Let's go."
+Musa said, "Let's go."

-Tareef groaned in pain and said, "Quick, take me to Moosa."
+Tareef groaned in pain and said, "Quick, take me to Musa."

-One of his companions said, "Hassan has gone to fetch Moosa.
+One of his companions said, "Hassan has gone to fetch Musa.
 They must be coming here shortly."

 Tareef opened his eyes, looked around and while sitting up on the bed said, "I